SixArm/unix-shell-script-kit/README.md

 => . ~/temp/c.js
 ```

+### run_all

-### run_all: run all the executable commands in a given directory and subdirectories
+run_all: run all the executable commands in a given directory and subdirectories.

 ```sh
 run_all ~/temp